-Modern mothers don’t have much time.
-If you are in a busy season of life, it’s important to buy in bulk food and household supplies to save time and money.
+Modern moms are so busy.
+If you are in a busy season of life, it’s important to buy in bulk food and household supplies to save time and $.

 When you notice there is one diaper left at 6:00 p.m.
 But two kids sleep in diapers.